bluesentry/bucket-antivirus-function/README.md

 * An S3 bucket that will store AntiVirus definitions.
 * A Lambda Function called `avUpdateDefinitions` that will update the AV Definitions in the S3 Bucket every 3 hours.
 This function accesses the user’s above S3 Bucket to download updated definitions using `freshclam`.
 * A Lambda Function called `avScanner` that is triggered on each new S3 object creation which scans the object and tags it appropriately.
-It is created with `1600mb` of memory which should be enough, however if you start to see timeouts, this memory may have to be bumped up.
+It is created with `1600mb` of memory which should be enough, however if you start to see function timeouts, this memory may have to be bumped up.
 In the past, we recommended using `1024mb`, but that has started causing Lambda timeouts and bumping this memory has resolved it.

 Running CloudFormation, it will ask for 2 inputs for this stack:
 1. BucketType: `private` (default) or `public`.
 This is applied to the S3 bucket that stores the AntiVirus definitions.
 We recommend to only use `public` when other AWS accounts need access to this bucket.